PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 is the deliberately absent owner module.
 Phase-store validation remains `2 passed`, the managed inventory remains 36, and the store remains exactly 128 IDs and 128 owners.

+## Extract layout-pass-set-2 QLinear/pre-add recovery

+`passes/layout_pass_set_2_qlinear_preadd_orchestration.py` now owns the two leading recovery children.
+It forwards the exact existing `LayoutRecoveryContext` and `AttentionRecoveryContext` in source order and returns both complete nested result tuples by identity.
+Their shared embedded `ModelIRPassContext` and all callback objects remain untouched.

+The lowerer replaces only the two observation-only locals with `_layout_pass_set_2_qlinear_preadd_results`.
+The existing layout-opt guard, pass-set progress description, and recorded dequant/TransposeConv/quantize successor phase remain unchanged.
+Both specialized child owners and their independent routes remain available.

+The first affected run deliberately recorded six failures across four files;
+all were stale direct-target, guard-discovery, or predecessor expectations.
+After owner-aware updates, sequential validation passes: focused `4`, affected `304`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation,
+and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the managed unconsumed-result inventory decreases from 36 to 35.